Glen Of Imaal Terrier Vs Border Terrier

 One of the main things that set them apart from other terriers is their unique coat.
 The Glen of Imaal Terrier has a double coat that is soft and silky to the touch.
 They do not shed very much, making them a good choice for people with allergies.

 Another key difference is their size.
-The Glen of Imaal Terrier is a small breed, weighing in at around 15 pounds.
+The Glen of Imaal Terrier is a small breed, weighing around 15 pounds.
 They are also relatively short, standing at around 12 inches tall.

 About Border Terriers Breed